RomeoV/wedding-website/content/section/order-of-events.md

 Rip up the dance floor!

-## 00:00 - Move on to Paddy Reilly's
+## 00:00 - Move on to Raum84

-For those interested in continuing the party, we will travel together by tram to Paddy Reilly's to carry on the celebration.
+For those of us wanting to continue the party, we will travel together via a rented bus to Raum84 in Langstrasse to carry on the celebration.

-## 03:00 - Go home
+## 04:00 - Go home

 Dream happy dreams for Romeo and Merel.